LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 Logical Operators
 -----------------

-FileMaker data sources default to performing an "and" search.
+FileMaker data sources default to performing an AND search.
 The records that are returned from the data source must match all of the specified criteria.
-It is also possible to specify ``-opLogical`` to switch to an "or" search where the records that are returned from the data source may match any of the specified criteria.
+It is also possible to specify ``-opLogical`` to switch to an OR search where the records that are returned from the data source may match any of the specified criteria.